Ultra-fast interpretable machine-learning potentials

 As an example of an empirical potential used in practice, we selected the EAM4 potential~\cite{Marinica2013} for all benchmarks.
 The EAM4 model, one of four tungsten models developed by Marinica et al., accurately reproduces the Peierls energy barrier and dislocation core energy~\cite{Marinica2013}.
-The EAM4 potential was fit to the derived quantities in \Cref{fig:spider} and, hence, exhibits reasonably low error.
+The EAM4 potential was fitted to materials' properties such as those in \Cref{fig:spider} and, hence, exhibits reasonably low error.

 All potentials in \cref{fig:pareto,fig:spider}, except EAM4, were fit using the same training set of 1\,939 configurations.
-While this training set size is realistic in both size and diversity, based on the relative model complexities the SNAP, qSNAP, and GAP models may achieve even lower errors with a more extensive training set and larger basis set.
+While this training set is realistic in both size and diversity, based on their complexity the SNAP, qSNAP, \ed{MTP}, and GAP models may achieve even lower errors with a more extensive training set and larger basis set.

 In this work, the cut-off radius for inter-atomic interactions was set to 5.5\;\AA{} for all potentials except for EAM4.
 Additional hyperparameters for the $\text{UF}_{2}$, $\text{UF}_{2,3}$, SNAP, qSNAP, and GAP basis sets are tabulated in the Supplemental Information.
 For $\text{UF}_{2,3}$, a separate smaller cut-off radius of 4.25\;\AA{} was used for three-body interactions.
 This choice was motivated in part by precedence in other two- and three-body potentials such as the modified embedded-atom potentials \cite{Hennig2008} and in part by speed: The smaller cut-off radius results in ten times fewer three-body interactions and corresponding speed-up.